VectorChat/chunking_subnet/docs/incentive_mechanism.md

     raw_weights[uid] = (1/2) ** i  # (1/2)^i where i is the rank (0-indexed)
     i += 1
 ```

+> [!NOTE]
+> Currently only the top 5 miners are ranked and weighted.
+This is a temporary measure as we iron out the final incentive mechanism as it helps stabilize vtrust.

 Here is an example of the incentive curve with 5 miners: